robinschuere/RPG_simulator/readme.md

 => Stuff selection is for whenever a player is at a location in a certain stage.
 With the adding of locations, you can attain different steps.

 ## progressing ones character
-=> it is possible to update a character through the function elevateCharacterStats.
+=> it is possible to update a character through the function elevateCharacterStatistics.
-=> This works with every stat (STR, DEF, ...)
+=> This works with every statistic (STR, DEF, ...)
-=> EXP is always handled as the last stat for raising a level.
+=> EXP is always handled as the last statistic for raising a level.
 (Raising a level will halt the process since the player should be able to select 3 stats to raise.)
-=> This way, quests and or items can give a raise on a stat undependant of leveling.
+=> This way, quests and or items can give a raise on a ststatisticat undependant of leveling.